 With a partnership, you will not file a return for your LLC, but rather report profits and losses on your own personal tax return.
 Because you have formed the LLC with a spouse, you are allowed to separate income streams, expenses, and tax credits in proportion to the percentage each spouse owns in the LLC.

 The members of an LLC are not considered to be its employees.
 Instead, they are considered self-employed individuals, therefore, the LLC does not withhold their taxes.
-Consequently, each member of the LLC must estimate how much their tax burden will be for the year and submit payments to the IRS (and the necessary state taxing authority) quarterly from April.
+Consequently, each member of the LLC must estimate how much their tax burden will be for the year and submit payments to the IRS (and the necessary state taxing authority) quarterly starting in April.

 LLC and Self-employment Taxes

 The beginning steps of forming your LLC consist of selecting a unique name for your company and designating a registered agent.
 The name you choose must not be in active use by any other business in the state of Wyoming.
-For your registered agent, you must choose a resident of the state that is available to receive legal notices on behalf of your LLC during regular business hours.
+For your registered agent, you must choose a resident of the state over the age of 18 that is available to receive legal notices on behalf of your LLC during regular business hours.
 Then, you must file articles of organization for your LLC with the state.

 Once your articles of organization are accepted by the state, your LLC has been formed.
 The next step is to create an operating agreement for your LLC.
 The operating agreement serves as a contract between you and your spouse that determines the management plan of the company, ownership stakes, and other specifications.
 For example, if in the future you decided to buy your spouse’s stake in the company.
-Ownership arrangements can be designated in any way you choose, whether a 50/50 partnership or designating the spouse as an LLC employee.
+Ownership agreements can be designated in any way you choose, whether a 50/50 partnership or designating the spouse as an LLC employee.
 Regardless of how your ownership is structured, your LLC will need an Employer Identification Number from the IRS.
 An EIN can be obtained through the IRS website.

 Making Your Spouse an LLC Member